A Functional-Reactive UI library for the Rx.Observable Universe

 An HFT stock ticker with 10000 subscriptions?

-These are obviously edge cases where “fast updates” are obviously irrelevant.
+These are obviously edge cases and need more than just “fast updates” to be handled.

-However, Rimmel can still help implementing your custom logic and optimisation patterns in an ergonomic, functional-reactive style that’s easy to test and keep well organised.
+Rimmel can help implementing your custom logic in an ergonomic, functional-reactive way that’s easy to test.

 We are creating a few experimental AI assistants like RimmelGPT.js, to help you convert existing components, create new ones or just get started and have fun.